madeofpendletonwool/PinePods/completed_todos.md

 - [x] Added Complete Episode Option to Episode Page
 - [x] Added Episode Completion Status to Episode Page
 - [x] Fixed Issue with Postgres DBs where sometimes it would return dictionaries and try to refresh episodes using :podcastid as the podcast id.
 Now it always refreshes correctly
+- [] Fixed a few additional bugs with the postgres db

 Version 0.6.2